-Much progress has been made in the thirteen years that the Council has been in existence towards the regional goal of maintaining a high level of flood protection for the American Bottom area.
-Doing so is a regional priority and the Council has acted with a great sense of urgency, commitment, and cooperation in providing major improvements to the flood protection system.
-That process reached important milestones in February 2018 with the completion of all of the 100-Year Level of Protection Projects and the submittals of all of the certification packages.
+Tremendous progress has been made in the fifteen years that the Council has been in existence towards the regional goal of maintaining an elevated level of flood protection for the American Bottom area.
+Doing so is a regional priority, and the Council has acted with a profound sense of urgency, commitment, and cooperation in providing major improvements to the flood protection system.
+That process reached two important milestones 1) in February 2018, the completion of all the 100-Year Level of Protection Projects and 2) in April 2022 total FEMA accreditation.